SquidDev/urn/index.md

 </pre>

 ## Getting started
 We have a [getting started guide](tutorial/01-introduction.md) to help you get set up.
 Or you can [clone the repo](https://gitlab.com/urn/urn) and jump right in!

 The website also contains [documentation for all functions and macros](docs/lib.prelude.md), should you need to check how something works.

+If you have any questions, would like to contribute or just feel like chatting, do join us in the `#urn` channel on FreeNode.